JuanPatten-com/juanpattencom/src/blog/libui/index.hoot.md

    *only if* -- *all* of its dependencies are __*fresh*__ (ie. not stale).

 #1 is fairly straightforward in our framework.
-Each datum keeps track
+Each datum will keep
-of both its dependencies and its dependents.
+track of both its dependencies and its dependents.
 So the changed `Atom` knows which `Calc`s depend on it, and those `Calc`s know which ones depend on them, and so forth.

+Here's how we'll figure out #2:

+1. When an atom is told to change its value, it will first notify all its dependents that it is `stale`.
+They will in turn notify all their dependents, and so forth.
+When this is done, every datum that could possibly be affected by the change has been marked stale.
+2. Each datum will keep track of how many of its dependencies have been marked stale.
+3. The `Atom` will store its new value, and then notify all its dependents that it is `fresh`.

-There are a number of ways to figure out #2.
-Some frameworks do a [topological sort][topo-sort] keep the
+There are a number of ways to figure out #2.[^topo-sort] But we're going to borrow a clever approach from MobX.

 Here's how we'll implement this procedure: